Table of Contents

 An interesting fact is that cats can mate with several cats during one heat cycle and may be pregnant with kittens from different fathers.
-Nature will drive them to mate up to 20 times a day when they are on heat and if given the chance it will be with several different cats.
+Nature will drive them to mate up to 20 times a day when they are on heat, and if given a chance, it will be with several different cats!

 Signs of Labor and What to Expect?

 If you have been counting the days until the exciting event, you will have some idea when the birth should happen.
 However, there are many pre-labor signs in cats that also indicate your kitty is about to pop!

 A growing belly will be the most evident; if you look closely, you might even see the kitties moving around.
 With vaginal discharge and swollen nipples that may leak milk, you will know the labor is soon.

 Your cat may start showing signs of nesting.
 The mother cat may or may not want to use the cat birthing bed you have prepared.
 Don’t worry if she’s not interested in the nest you made.
 You might notice her exploring the house, searching for the perfect birthing spot.

 More signs to look for: